 All of the different blueberry varieties available to gardeners and farmers are the result of breeding programs that have taken the best characteristics of wild blueberries and refined them.

-But the resulting cultivars retain the environmental constraints of their wild ancestors; a plant whose ancestor grew wild in the arctic will not do well in a gulf coast state.
+But the resulting cultivars retain the environmental constraints of their wild ancestors.
+A plant whose ancestor grew wild in the arctic, for example, will not do well in a gulf coast state.

-If you’re out hiking in the Alaskan wilderness and find some blueberries to nibble on along the way (or spot a grizzly doing the same – eek!), those are lowbush blueberries.
+If you’re out hiking in the Alaskan wilderness and find some blueberries to nibble on along the way (or spot a grizzly doing the same – eek!), those would be lowbush blueberries.

 Lowbush blueberry plants are the most cold hardy of all blueberry species, and conversely, the least heat tolerant.

-The lowbush blueberry is named accurately, because, well …it grows as a low bush.
-A foot and a half is about the maximum height attained by lowbushes, so it’s almost more of a ground covering than a bush (and can be used in landscaping as an ornamental ground cover).
+The lowbush blueberry is named accurately, because, well, it grows as a low bush.
+A foot and a half is about the maximum height attained by lowbushes, so it’s almost more of a ground covering than a bush (and, in fact, can be used in landscaping as an ornamental ground cover).

-But it does produce blueberries, and very tasty ones at that.
-They tend to be small, but sweet and flavorful, and loaded with the same healthful nutrients as their more bodacious blueberry cousins.
+But small though they are, lowbush plants are most certainly blueberry plants.
+They produce blueberries, and very tasty ones at that.
+Lowbush blueberries tend to be small, but sweet and intensely flavorful.
+And lowbush berries are loaded with the same healthful nutrients as their more bodacious blueberry cousins.